Air shafts

 The finish roll diameter is a measurement of the diameter of the roll on the rewind of a slitter.

 FLT handling is a term used to denote ‘Fork Lift Truck’ handing of materials, usually rolls.
 In many circumstances the use of a fork lift truck to load rolls of material onto the unwind of a slitter / winder is undesirable due to the potential damage to the materials and the winding machine.
-FLT Handling …

 Rollers on a winding machine that are not driven by the machine, and are therefore ‘idle’ and are free to be driven by the web.

-Meaning the unwind mechanism is mounted as a part of the cutting / rewind part of the winder.
+Meaning the unwind mechanism is mounted as a part of the cutting/rewind part of the winder.
 Using an integrated unwind minimises the machine footprint and reduced the risk of material contamination found with machines with separate unwinds.
-Although the cost of an integral machine is higher due to the greater rigidity required, it …

-Interleaving is the term used to describe the problems caused when the edge profiles of two rolls on an rewind shaft become intertwined.
+Interleaving is the term used to describe the problems caused when the edge profiles of two rolls on a rewind shaft become intertwined.
 Interleaving is to be avoided!
-Interleaving is sometimes referred to as ‘interweaving’.
-Interleaving is a problem particularly related to simplex slitters.

 The minimum slit width on a slitter specification refers to the smallest width of finish roll that is required.